Watch out, Away: Target has a new line of affordable, high-quality suitcases

 If this all sounds familiar, it’s because it bears some resemblance to suitcases from direct-to-consumer startup Away.
 Over the past five years, there’s been a transformation in the luggage sector, with the arrival of a flock of new brands including Away, ROAM, and Arlo Skye that have promised better-quality luggage at reasonable prices.
 Until that point, many luggage brands treated suitcases as a commodity and competed largely on price.
 Others, such as Rimowa, kept quality high, but (until recently) remained largely out of touch with younger travelers.
 In this environment, direct-to-consumer startups have resonated, particularly among younger consumers, who are attracted to their chic aesthetics and savvy lifestyle branding.

 In some ways, Target is taking a page from this playbook with its new collection.
-“We also recognized a white space within the growing luggage industry when it comes to stylish, highly functional products for an affordable price,” says Julie Guggemos, Target’s senior vice president of product design and brand management.
+“We also recognized a white space within the growing luggage industry when it comes to stylish, highly functional products for an affordable price,” says Julie Guggemos, Target SVP and chief design officer.
 Like Away and others, Open Story’s imagery features young people in casual outfits on the go.
 And the pieces appear deliberately priced to be between 20% and 30% less expensive than similar items from Away.

 The new line is an interesting move for Target, which already carries other luggage brands in store, including Heys and American Tourister.
 Guggemos says that having such a clear view into the luggage market allowed Target to better understand consumers’ needs when it comes to travel.
 “Our research revealed that guests are traveling more often and prioritizing the value of experiences more than ever before,” she says. “(We) saw this as an opportunity for Target to build relationships with new and existing guests—and gain market share in the process—through the introduction of a new, only-at-Target luggage brand.”